-Most interesting wonders of Vanuatu
+Most interesting landmarks of Vanuatu

 Below are listed the most amazing natural and man made landmarks of Vanuatu.

 Natural landmarks of Vanuatu

 - Benbow lava lakes, Marum lava lakes and Ambrym volcano acid rain – Malampa, Ambrym island.
 In these closely located craters very often are observed nearly permanent, violently boiling lava lakes.
 Benbow crater is spectacular, very deep hole with vertical walls.
 Acid rain formed by the gases from craters has burned approximately 100 km² large plain in the jungle of Vanuatu.
 Here live specially adapted organisms – insects, orchids.